 This award seeks to recognize a remarkable cadet who will become a leader in their community and serve their country.
 Please help the SAR ensure that the spirit of the Minutemen who fought to defend our freedom is remembered.
 Donate today!

-Donors at $1,000 and up are honored at the Donor Awards Breakfast and will receive an award in recognition of their contribution.
-For more information or to submit an application please contact Compatriot David Perkins.
+Donors at $1,000 and up are honored at the Donor Awards Breakfast and will receive a certificate in recognition of their contribution.